unlhcc/r-novice-gapminder/_episodes/11-plot-ggplot2.md

 >
 > Modify your solution to Challenge 4a so that the
 > points are now a different shape and are colored by continent with new
 > trendlines.
+>
-Hint: The color argument can be used inside the aesthetic.
+> Hint: The color argument can be used inside the aesthetic.
+To find shape codes, use the help file
+> for `points` which can be found with the command `?points`.
 >
 > > ## Solution to challenge 4b
 > >